fazland/FazlandElasticaBundle/Resources/doc/types.md

 Logging Errors
 --------------

-By default FOSElasticaBundle will not catch errors thrown by Elastica/ElasticSearch.
+By default FazlandElasticaBundle will not catch errors thrown by Elastica/ElasticSearch.
 Configure a logger per listener if you would rather catch and log these.

 ```yaml